guntsvzz/CP_Project/README.md

 # EEG Chronic stress
 This project aims to reproduct Akkaradet Experiment EEG Chronic stress which classify stress and non-stress under pre-examination condition
+## Objectives :
+- To classify chronic stress (stressed and non-stressed) based on EEG and compare it with Perceived Stress Scale (PSS) score test.
+- To explore feature importance to identify which frequency channels are highly significant in classifying chronic stress.

+## Hypothesis :
+- Chronic Stress can be classified based on EEG data
+- Some of the frequency band are more significant in Chronic Stress classification.

-##Objectives :
+## Assumptions :
-To find feature important and decent model
+- High PSS scores can indicate chronic stress.
+- EEG data doesn’t vary with personal information such as age, gender, etc.

 ## Member :
 ```
 st123012	Todsavad Tangtortan